 When children enter the care of Child Protective Services (CPS), they often have only the clothes on their backs.
 We provide urgent resources that help restore children’s sense of safety and dignity.
-These might include a car seat or teddy bear from our Rainbow Room or a warm coat or new backpack from one of our annual drives.
+These might include a car seat or teddy bear from our Rainbow Room, Night Response Support or a warm coat or new backpack from one of our annual drives.

 Each child in the care of Child Protective Services has unique needs to help them overcome trauma and begin healing.
 Through our Kids in Crisis Fund, we provide for highly personalized, critical needs like therapy, enrichment experiences, medical expenses, transportation and housing.